MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ## Create an external call

-To create an external call, follow mthese steps.
+To create an external call, follow these steps.

 1. In the [Fraud Protection portal](https://dfp.microsoft.com/), in the left navigation, select **External Calls**, and then select **New external call**.
 1. Review and set the following fields as required:

-    - **Name** – Enter the name that you will use to reference the external call from your rules.
+    - **Name** – Enter the name that you use to reference the external call from your rules.
 The name can contain only numbers, letters, and underscores.
 It can't begin with a number.

         > [!NOTE]
         > You can't change the name of an external call after you use it in a rule.